Nikos Pagonas

 Jun, 2024 I received my Master’s degree in Electrical and Computer Engineering from NTUA!

-Sep, 2023 I joined Brown CS as a Student Researcher!
+Sep, 2023 I joined Brown University as a Student Researcher!

 May, 2023 I started working on the PaSh project!